colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

     Tunnel
     Old Park

 Huh.
 Those are, uh, actually pretty excellent.
 And with 4-grams it's not at the point where it's just copying the training data.
-Around 25% of generated names exist in the training set (compared to 1% for a typical RBM sample), but I filtered those out of the list above.
+Around 25% of generated names exist in the training set, but I filtered those out of the list above.
 Several of the individual tokens above don't exist in the training set either, including the excellent "Goatyard".

 Let's see if we can salvage our dignity by comparing performance on the GitHub dataset.
 The order-4 output is pretty goofy, so let's give it 5 characters of context: